Splattered paint can be tough to clean, no matter where it happens. But it’s even harder to clean paint off of brick walls.

 You need to remove these paint splatters without damaging the brick or mortar.
 All you need are some common tools and supplies to clean the bricks properly, which are easy to find at your local home improvement store.

-This article will go through how to successfully remove paint splatters from your walls and some popular tips you should actually avoid!
+This article will go through how to remove paint from brick walls or tiles, as well as some popular methods you should actually avoid!

 You can use a few methods to remove the paint splatters without damaging the brick wall behind them.
 They vary in difficulty, and you may need some help depending on how messy your wall has become.